 We are focused on developing our solutions and platforms.
 Our solutions combine our silicon platforms with our IPs, software drivers, and other system software, and may include SensiML software for AI applications.
-Our future success will depend largely on our ability to rapidly develop, enhance and introduce our solutions that meet emerging industry standards and satisfy changing customer requirements.
+Our future success will depend largely on our ability to rapidly develop, enhance and introduce our platform solutions that meet emerging industry standards and satisfy changing customer requirements.
 We have made and expect to continue to make substantial investments in research and development.
-Our research and development expenses for the years ended December 30, 2018, December 31, 2017, and January 1, 2017 were \$9.9 million (79% of revenue), \$9.6 million (79% of revenue), and \$12.3 million (107% of revenue), respectively.
+Our research and development expenses for the years ended January 3, 2021, December 29, 2019 and December 30, 2018 were \$7.5 million (87% of revenue), \$12.4 million (120% of revenue), and \$9.9 million (79% of revenue), respectively.
+Our research and development expenses for the year ended January 3, 2021 and December 29, 2019 included the expenses of our recently acquired SensiML Corporation.

-As of March, 15, 2019, our research and development staff consists of 48 employees located in California, India, and Oregon.
+As of January 3, 2021, our research and development staff consist of 18 employees located in California, India, and Oregon.

-- Our system software group creates the drivers and other system code required to connect our silicon devices to Application Processors, drivers and microcode to support our sensor hubs. - Our platform engineering group develops low power programmable devices and system IP that can be used in standalone solution platforms such as PolarPro 3E, or combined in solution platforms such as EOS S3. - Our EDA software group develops the design libraries, interface routines and place and route software that allow our engineers to use third party design environments to develop designs that are incorporated into our programmable devices, and develops the design tools that support algorithm development for our sensor hubs. - Our hardware group develops and verifies IP Blocks that can be programmed into our programmable logic and develops reference designs to showcase and verify our solutions. - Our product engineering group oversees product manufacturing and process development with our third party foundries, and is involved in ongoing process improvements to increase yields and optimize device characteristics. - The Office of the CTO investigates future trends and requirements in order to define the next generation of solutions and platforms. - Our SensiML group develops and maintains all software with respect to the SensiML Analytics Software Suite.
+- Our system software group creates the drivers and other system code required to connect our silicon devices to Application Processors, drivers and microcode to support our sensor hubs. - Our platform engineering group develops low power programmable devices and system IP that can be used in standalone solution platforms such as PolarPro 3E, or combined in solution platforms such as EOS S3. - Our EDA software group collaborates with the open source software community to ensure the design libraries, interface routines and place and route software that allow our customer to take their own designs and target them to programmable devices, and develops the design tools that support algorithm development for our sensor hubs. - Our hardware group develops and verifies IP Blocks that can be programmed into our programmable logic and develops primarily open source hardware reference designs to showcase and verify our solutions. - Our product engineering group oversees product manufacturing and process development with our third party foundries, and is involved in ongoing process improvements to increase yields and optimize device characteristics. - The Office of the CTO investigates future trends and requirements in order to define the next generation of solutions and platforms. - Our SensiML group develops and maintains all software with respect to the SensiML Analytics Software Suite.